gigo-gigo/VPBNN_partial/README.md

 This is the code used for the experiments in the paper ["Bayesian Neural Networks with Variance Propagation for Uncertainty Evaluation"](https://openreview.net/forum?id=ridQwl2NL3L).
 This provides logs of the experiments.

+The experiments are conducted using TensorFlow 2.1.
+Please see requirements.txt to know packages in the experiments.

 ## Code

 - approximation_*.ipynb: